Stroke care in Port St. Lucie

 Stroke support group

-St. Lucie Medical Center hosts a stroke support group for stroke survivors to come together in a common place to discuss the life changes and challenges of stroke recovery.
-This support group meets the second Wednesday of every month at 2 p.m.
-To learn more about our stroke support group, please call (772) 398-3583.
+St. Lucie Medical Center hosts a stroke support group for stroke survivors and their caregivers to come together in a common place to discuss the life changes and challenges of stroke recovery.
+The meetings are facilitated by TeleSpecialists experienced stroke nurses.
+This support group meets virtually via Zoom on the 4th Friday of every month at 2:00pm EST.